OFAI/PunCAT/readme.md

 **Building a JAR file:**

 1. Run `mvn compile package -P jar` from the project directory
+3. You can find the JAR file in the shade directory
 2. Run the JAR file: `java -jar puncat.jar -Xms1g -Xmx2g`